elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Ethernet Switch

+- link-layer switch
+- improvement over hubs (which is how ethernet collisions could occur before)
+- no collisions, full duplex, limits collision domains to each link
+  - cannot send multiple to one without collisions
-- store, forward Ethernet frames
+- store-and-forward Ethernet frames
 - examine incoming frame's MAC address, selectively forward frame
 - hosts are unaware of switches
-- no collisions, full duplex, each link is a collision domain
-  - cannot send multiple to one without collisions
 - Uses switch table to not require configuration (self-learning)

+### Switches vs Routers

+Routers are layer-3 packet switches meaning they route using IP addressees, not MAC address.
+Routers need to be setup, whereas switches are plug-n-play.
+Switches are susceptible to broadcast storms or large ARP tables.
+Routers do not have a spanning tree restriction (switches only have one path, whereas routers enable multiple paths for example North America and Europe).

+### Self Learning Switches

-  - When a frame is received, switch learns of the MAC and location of the sender
+- When a frame is received, the switch learns of the MAC and location of the sender
-  - If the destination MAC address is in the table (indexed), send only to it
+- If the destination MAC address is in the table (indexed), send frame only to that node
 - Otherwise, flood all interfaces except for arriving interface

 ### Interconnecting Switches

 - still self learning

+### Virtual LANs

+- Map group of port numbers to a VLAN and avoid cross-contamination
+- To get from one VLAN to another use the router that is attached to the device with the switch
+- Desires
+  - Traffic isolation
+  - Inefficient uses of switch: suppose 10 groups, either need 10 switches or one switch with 96 ports and lack of traffic isolation
+  - Managing users: want to allow users to move to another group without having to modify cables
+- VLAN trunking: special port on all switches to intersect all VLANs (Ethernet frame 802.1Q to cross the VLAN trunk with VLAN ID tag)

-### Datacenter Networks
+### Data Center Networks

-- top of rack (TOR) switch
+- top of rack (TOR) switch is layer-4 because it also makes decision based on the destination port-numbers
 - 20-40 server blades

 Facebook F16: